ShyftXero/byoctf_discord/SETUP.md

 - Note: You must repeat the `INIT` command above after making changes to `settings.py`
 - Run it! `python byoctf_discord.py`
 ![Alt text](images/byoctf-first-startup.png)
-- Make sure to direct message bot to interact with it.
+- Make sure to send your commands via a direct message to the bot.
 Avoid public channels.
-Here are some good initial commands to test things out:
+Here are some good initial commands to test out and confirm your setup.
     - `!help`
     - `!reg TEAM TEAMPASS`